 - A control account serves as a summarized version of the general ledger accounts and is used to monitor them.
 On the other hand, a suspense account is used for recording unexplained or doubtful entries in financial statements.

 - A control account should match the subsidiary accounts since it is a summary.
 Suspense accounts are temporary holding accounts that store unexplained transactions before they are identified and transferred to the appropriate account.

 - Control accounts primarily have accounts receivable and payable to or from subsidiary accounts, while suspense accounts contain the difference between the total debit and credit.

 Control Account vs Work Package

-Once the project scope is divided in the form of WBS, work packages, and activity level, it is time to track whether a project is reaching its milestones.
+Once the project scope is divided in the form of Work Breakdown Structure, work packages, and activity level, it is time to track whether a project is reaching its milestones.
 However, it is very difficult to track a project at a very high level or at the lowest level (the lowest level is the activity level).

-So, in order to to manage the project better, we take a point between the WBS and work package call it the Control Account.
+So, in order to manage the project better, we make a point between the WBS and work package and call it the Control Account.